Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 One way is to simply let the Exception bubble up to the top and handle it there.
 Another way is to use try/catch blocks within your code.

-Personally, I prefer the try/catch method because it allows me to be more specific with my error handling.
+I prefer the try/catch method because it allows me to be more specific with my error handling.

 For example, I can catch a particular type of Exception and then handle it accordingly.